Apply Now for a GSHP Rebate

 All complete applications must include:

 i.
-If you believe that you have had an audit in the last four years through CMLP, but do not know the date, contact Energy New England, CMLP’s audit provider, at 1-888-772-4242 for assistance.
+If you believe you had an assessment in the last four years through CMLP, but do not know the date, contact Energy New England, CMLP’s energy assessment provider, at 1-888-772-4242 for assistance.

 Certain projects must also submit additional documents, as follows: